chihaoyo/a-new-way/text.md

 ## License

 A New Way by Chih Hao Yu is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
-Based on a work at https://github.com/chihaoyo/a-new-way
+Based on works at https://github.com/chihaoyo/a-new-way